JetBrains/kotlin-mobile-docs/topics/getting-started.md

 ### Q: OK, I’ve got my very first KMM app up and running.
 What’s next?
 **A:** Check out our [hands-on](hands-on-networking-data-storage.md) and take your first app to the next level with Networking and Data storage.
 Browse through [Multiplatform technology reference](https://kotlinlang.org/docs/reference/mpp-intro.html) for advanced Multiplatform Gradle DSL configuration, publishing guides and other useful information.
-We also recommend reading more about [Kotlin/Native concurrency main concepts](kotlin-native-concurrency-overview.md) - it’s a common pitfall for KMM newbies.
+We also recommend reading more about [Kotlin/Native concurrency main concepts](kmm-concurrency-overview.md) - it’s a common pitfall for KMM newbies //TODO.

 ### Q: I already have a mobile app, and I’d like to make it Multiplatform!
 How do I do it?
 **A:** Our [guide](integrate-in-existing-app.md) on integrating KMM in existing projects would be a good place to start.
 It contains step-by-step migration guide along with answers to some common questions, such as “which part of my app should be shared between platforms and which part should remain native”.